openstack/operations-guide/doc/ops-guide/source/ops_lay_of_the_land.rst

 traffic segregation.

-You can find the version of the Compute installation by using the :command:`nova-manage` command:
+You can find the version of the Compute installation by using the nova client command:

 .. code-block:: console

-   # nova-manage version
+   # nova version-list

 Diagnose Your Compute Nodes
 ---------------------------